Intracranial hemorrhage: Epidural hemorrhage

 When the epidural hematoma is large enough, it will cause mass effect on contralateral brain which lead to midline, subfalcine (below the falx cerebri), and trans-tentorial (crossing tentorium cerebelli) herniations.
 This phenomenon can cause the subject to lose consciousness and eventually death.
-Therefore, large EDH requires emergent surgical clot evacuation.
+Large EDH often requires emergent surgical clot evacuation.
 Embolisation of middle meningeal artery is performed if the hemorrhage is medium or small.